"""The core state representation.

 Returns:

-list[SimState]: Popped SimState objects, one per batch index
+list[SimState]: Popped SimState objects, one per system index

 Notes: